mingjunsiek/CX4171-IoT-Project/README.md

 <img src="images/5.jpg" width="250">

-By tapping on the Device button, the user is able to to select an image from their gellery.
+By tapping on the Device button, the user is able to to select an image from their gallery.

 ## Selection - Gallery 1